Public Viewing and Funeral Scheduled for Girl Struck and Killed by Stray Bullet in Store Police Shooting

-The funeral for a 14-year-old girl struck by a stray bullet fired during a police shooting at a North Hollywood clothing store is scheduled for Monday in Gardena, family attorneys said.
+Family and friends will gather Monday to mourn a 14-year-old girl struck and killed by a stray bullet fired during a police shooting at a North Hollywood clothing store as she was shopping for clothes with her mother.

-The funeral for Valentina Orellana Peralta is scheduled for 11 a.m. at City of Refuge Church.
+The funeral for Valentina Orellana Peralta is scheduled for 11 a.m. at City of Refuge Church in Gardena.
 The Rev. Al Sharpton will officiate and deliver the eulogy, family attorneys said in a statement.

-A public viewing is scheduled for 10 a.m. to 2 p.m.
-Saturday at Angelus Funeral Home at 3875 Crenshaw Blvd. in Los Angeles.
+A public viewing was Saturday at Angelus Funeral Home in Los Angeles.

 Valentina was shopping for Christmas clothes Dec.
 23 when she was struck by a stray bullet fired by Los Angeles police who opened fire on a man attacking shoppers.
 A bullet went through an exterior wall of the dressing room and struck the girl, police said.